 Our shorter-term Diploma Program prepares you for a variety of career options and offers hands-on training in Generally Accepted Accounting Principles (GAAP), office automation and professional business applications, professional accounting software programs like Sage and QuickBooks Pro, and Microsoft Office certification training.
 The Associate Degree Program includes everything in the diploma program plus in-depth training in cost accounting, federal tax procedure and principles of entrepreneurship.
 These technical programs in accounting can open up many opportunities at organizations of all sizes and types.
 Learn the language of business at the Interactive College of Technology.

 2. Computer Service Technician (IT Specialist)

-If you have a passion for computers or would love to understand how they work, then you can begin a career as a computer service technician, also called an IT specialist, after completing a diploma program.
-When training to become a computer service technician, you will learn how to troubleshoot, repair and perform maintenance tasks on computers.
+If you have a passion for computers or would love to understand how they work, then you can begin a career as a computer service technician, also called an IT specialist, after completing a diploma program at a technical college.
+When training to become a computer service technician, you will learn how to diagnose, repair and perform maintenance tasks on computers.

 After you earn your information technology specialist diploma, you can choose to work for a company and perform all of their necessary IT work on a regular basis or start your own business as a computer repair professional.

 3. Web Designer

 If you are creative, then you should know that you can become a web designer after completing just a short diploma program.
 A web designer designs the front end of a website that visitors see when they visit the site.
 You will perform graphic design tasks as a web designer, write website copy, design the website navigation menu, and much more.
 You will also be responsible for updating website content as needed and performing regular website maintenance.

 As a web designer, you can work for yourself as an independent contractor or work for a company.